 The breed is used to produce milk, meat, and wool.
 It is used in the commercial meat business because it has a good ability to gain weight and produce high-quality carcasses in a short period.
 The breed is also used for mulesing and for food, drug, and cosmetic products.
 The hair of a rove goat is found to have high nutritional value if kept as a braid or rope.

 The hairs are soft and can be used for the manufacture of rope or carpets.
 The hair of the goats can also be made into objects usually used to decorate homes and gardens such as carpets, bedspreads, rugs, mats, decorative items, etc.

 The meat and milk of the Rove goat are popular among the people.
 The meat of rove goat is generally preferred to that of other breeds of goats.
 The milk can be made into cheese, butter, and different types of drinks.
 Some tribes in Nigeria also use it as a cure for sick children as well as for soothing their elders when they have a fever.

-The hairs can be used for making mats and carpet, bracelets, etc. In Sudan, Sudanese goat or Sudan goat is the most popular.
+The hairs can be used for making mats and carpets, bracelets, etc. In Sudan, the Sudanese goat or Sudan goat is the most popular.
 It is a multi-colored animal with yellow, black, or brown hair and white socks.
 The animal has an average height of 0.8m to 1.2m and weighs around 40kg on average.
 The animals are highly adaptable and can be kept in arid areas as well as in humid regions.

 Due to their multi-colored body, there is a high risk of crossbreeding with other animals so they should be protected.
 They are most often kept in herds and are not friendly with unknown people.
 The Nubian goat was brought to the United States by African slaves and is known as the “African Goat”.
-However, review full breed profile of the Rove goat in the following table
+However, review the full breed profile of the Rove goat in the following table